Immunoglobulin heavy chain: Classes

+In humans there are multiple divergent copies of the γ (IgG) and α (IgA) constant regions, so that there are separate IgG1, IgG2, etc. classes.

+Assembly and production

+The heavy chain locus (IGH@) is arranged in a manner of V_{n}-D_{x}-J_{y}-C_{z}, with a number of possible Variable, Diversity, Joining, and Constant segments to "choose" from.
+By V(D)J recombination, one exon each of V, D, and J is chosen to be kept into the new antibody; this makes up its variable region.
+Mechanisms such as somatic hypermutation further randomize the variable region.

+The "default" heavy chain is directly connected to the first C (constant) segments, the Cμ of IgM.
+In class switching, a few C segments is excised out to connect the antibody to a latter group of C segments corresponding to a different isotype.

 Cows

-Cows, specifically Bos taurus, show a variation on the general mammalian theme in which the heavy chain CDR H3 region has adapted to produce a divergent repertoire of antibodies which present a "stalk and knob" antigen interaction surface instead of the more familiar bivalent tip surface.
+Cows (Bos taurus) show a variation on the general mammalian theme in which the heavy chain CDR H3 region has adapted to produce a divergent repertoire of antibodies which present a "stalk and knob" antigen interaction surface instead of the more familiar bivalent tip surface.
 The bovine CDR is unusually long and contains unique sequence attributes which support the production of paired cysteine residues during somatic hypermutation.
 Thus, where in humans the somatic hypermutation step targets the V(D)J recombination process, the target in cows is on the creation of diverse disulfide bonds and the generation of unique sets of loops which interact with antigen.
 A speculated evolutionary driver for this variation is the presence of a vastly more diverse microbial environment in the digestive system of the cow as a consequence of their being ruminants.

+It is unclear whether other ruminants possess a similar system.

-In fish
+In other vertebrates

-Jawed fish appear to be the most primitive animals that are able to make antibodies like those described for mammals.
-However, fish do not have the same repertoire of antibodies that mammals possess.
-Three distinct Ig heavy chains have so far been identified in bony fish.
+Jawed fish appear to be the most primitive animals that are able to make antibodies like those described for mammals, though the exact types vary.

+The groups are mentioned in order of distance from mammals: first non-mammal tetrapods such as birds and amphibians, then non-tetrapod lobe-finned fish and so on.

+Tetrapods

+Tetrapods generally have a IgH complement that includes IgA/X, IgY, IgM, and IgD.
+The exceptions are: